-Ofsted Reports 2022-2023: Currently the Ealing Education Adviser and lead for ECT's, EMA and RE, Mirela Temo, acts as the conduit between the LA and SACRE, keeps the SACRE informed of Ofsted inspections and reports on Ofsted inspection comments related to religion and worldviews and SMSC that may require celebration or action.
+Ofsted Reports 2023-2024: During this period the Ealing Education Adviser Corinne Gill and lead for ECT's, EMA and RE, Mirela Temo, were acting as the conduit between the LA and SACRE.
+SACRE reported that they were well informed of Ofsted inspections and reports on Ofsted inspection comments related to religion and worldviews and SMSC that may require celebration or action.